Nominations to stand at this election close on Wednesday 8 April and by 4pm on Thursday 9 April. The details of the candidates will be published here.

-A booklet containing election addresses for all 6 candidates, as well as other information about the Mayoral Election will be posted to every registered elector in the West Midlands Combined Authority area around the 18th April.
-In the meantime however, an online version is available here.
+A booklet containing election addresses for the candidates, as well as other information about the Mayoral Election will be posted to every registered elector in the West Midlands Combined Authority area around the 18 April.
+There will also be an online version available.

-Enclosed within this booklet will also be a leaflet with some Frequently Asked Questions.
-This can be viewed here.
+Enclosed within this booklet will also be some frequently asked questions.

 A person can stand for election as Mayor for the West Midlands Combined Authority (WMCA) if: